aws-samples/aurora-and-database-migration-labs/Labs/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

 ## Creating Endpoints for Source and Target databases

-Before we perform data migration, we need to create endpoints for both source and target databases for verifying the connectivity.
+Before we perform data migration using AWS DMS, we need to create endpoints for both source and target databases.
 This will be required for creating a migration task later in the workshop.

 Open the [AWS DMS console](https://us-east-1.console.aws.amazon.com/dms/home?region=us-east-1), and choose **Endpoints** in the navigation pane.